nickangtc/nickang-blog-gatsby/content/blog/please-stop-saying-feedback-is-a-gift/index.md

 title: "Please stop saying feedback is a gift"
 date_published: "2022-04-19"
 date_updated: "2022-04-19"
 excerpt:
-tags: ["Tech"]
+tags: ["Communication"]
-fav: false
+fav: true
 ---

 Stop pretending that you like everything about feedback.
 A gift is something that is meant to be liked.
 Feedback is not.